Updated: Dec 12, 2022

-The firing was made for reasons that were illegal under California law.
+The firing was made for reasons that were illegal under employment law on wrongful dismissal.

 The dismissal of the employee violated an implicit employment contract, such as when an employer has made verbal or written promises of continued employment, such as in employment manuals, written policies, or other written communications.